Pussy (Iggy Azalea song)

 "Pussy" (stylized as "Pu$$y") is a song by Australian rapper Iggy Azalea, taken from her debut mixtape, Ignorant Art (2011).
-Azalea uploaded the song's music video on YouTube in August 2011, where it subsequently went viral, helping to propel the young rapper to prominence.
-Azalea has performed the track regularly since its release as a part of her live shows setlist, including on her 2014 The New Classic Tour.
+The song is a hip-hop and dirty rap song produced by Chordz 3D and Fuego from D.R.U.G.S., and was recorded in 2011.
+Azalea uploaded the song's music video on YouTube in August 2011, where it went viral, helping to propel the young rapper to prominence.
+The song would later be released on Ignorant Art on the 27th of September, as the fourth track of the project.
+Azalea has performed the track regularly since its release as a part of her live shows setlist, including on her 2014 concert tour The New Classic Tour.

 Background and development

 "Pu$$y" was recorded in Los Angeles in 2011, where Azalea had been residing since 2010 after migrating from Australia to Miami in prior years to pursue her rap career, and was produced by Chordz 3D and Fuego from D.R.U.G.S., the production team behind her debut mixtape Ignorant Art.
 The intro of the track, featured on the mixtape and Azalea's original self-released video version, contains a dialogue between Eddie Murphy and Grace Jones from their 1992 romantic comedy film Boomerang.

 In October 2011, Chordz 3D, a member of D.R.U.G.S., said of the song: "I knew Iggy was a star from the moment I met her.
 When we did 'Pu$$y', I knew we were on to something, and it would be just a matter of time before the world see's [sic] what I saw.
 I’m grateful that the response has been positive so far."
 Azalea talked about the attention received by the release: "I definitely have a plan but I didn't contrive to put out 'Pu$$y' and think that people would super hate it, or that it would open up these doors, because it's so out of the box that I just didn't think that it'd really go like that.
 I definitely have a master-plan that I'm trying to accomplish, which by the way has nothing to do with vaginas."
 Explaining the concept behind it, Azalea added, "The song is pretty forward but I don't really relate what I say to my personal life ...
 I'm talking about that just because I, personally as a female, think that it's so ridiculous that there's this double standard where I can't say that, or if I do say it it's this or that," she reflected, "I said it because of that, and not because I'm super kinky and want everybody to know about my great vagina."